 - 1Evaluate Your Coverage Needs

-Russian Blues tend to stay healthy, but vet expenses can add up fast.
-Review pet insurance coverage options that fit your budget and match your cat’s medical needs.
+Russian Blues are generally healthy, but vet expenses can add up fast.
+Review pet insurance coverage options that fit your budget and your cat's medical needs.

 - 2Compare Insurance Providers